 - Check the campervan is mechanically okay.
 Ask when was it last serviced.
 Check the tyres.

-- Have the company/seller show you how to fill the LPG tank
+- Have the company/seller show you how to fill the LPG tank.
+Have they provided the necessary attachments for the countries you are visiting?

-- Check you know how to open and close the awning
+- Check you know how to open and close the campervan awnings.

 - Check if the awning comes with tie down ropes.
-If it doesn’t we recommend you buy them.
-Click here to see the price.
+If it doesn’t we recommend you buy them to secure the awning.
+Click here to see the current price.

 Know the van dimensions

-Navigating into campsites and getting out of carparks is often tricky and we saw a few other drivers taking out light posts and fence posts in their attempts to reverse!
+Navigating into campsites and getting out of carparks is often tricky and we saw a few other drivers hitting light posts and fence posts in their attempts to reverse their RVs!

 Our van didn’t have parking sensors or a reversing camera and it was impossible to see what was behind you.